2016rshah/secret-santa/README.md

  - Automatically randomize names
  - Ensure there are no collisions (you are never matched with yourself)
  - Copy and paste the resulting column of names into your spreadsheet and the names will match up
+ - Refresh for a new set of pairings

 ##Preparing your google doc
  - Click File -> Publish To Web -> Publish